raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 TODO: State clearly what a proxy should do when in the path.

-A client MAY attempt to initiate Session Signaling messages at any time on a connection; receiving a NOTIMP response in reply indicates that the server does not implement Session Signaling, and the client SHOULD NOT issue further Session Signaling messages on that connection.
+A client MAY attempt to initiate DSOP messages at any time on a connection; receiving a NOTIMP response in reply indicates that the server does not implement DSOP, and the client SHOULD NOT issue further DSOP messages on that connection.

-A server SHOULD NOT initiate Session Signaling messages until a client-initiated Session Signaling message is received first, unless in an environment where it is known in advance by other means that the client supports Session Signaling.
+A server SHOULD NOT initiate DSOP messages until a client-initiated DSOP message is received first, unless in an environment where it is known in advance by other means that the client supports DSOP.
-This requirement is to ensure that the clients that do not support Session Signaling do not receive unsolicited inbound Session Signaling messages that they would not know how to handle.
+This requirement is to ensure that the clients that do not support DSOP do not receive unsolicited inbound DSOP messages that they would not know how to handle.

-On a session between a client and server that support Session Signaling, once the client has sent at least one Session Signaling message (or it is known in advance by other means that the client supports Session Signaling) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.
+On a session between a client and server that support DSOP, once the client has sent at least one DSOP message (or it is known in advance by other means that the client supports DSOP) either end may unilaterally send Session Signaling messages at any time, and therefore either client or server may be the initiator of a message.

-From this point on it is considered that a "Session Signalling session"" is in progress.
+From this point on it is considered that a "DSOP session"" is in progress.
 Clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in {{!RFC7766}}.

 ## Message Format {#format}

-A Session Signaling message begins with the standard twelve-octet DNS message header {{!RFC1035}}
+A DSOP message begins with
+the standard twelve-octet DNS message header {{!RFC1035}}
 with the OPCODE field set to the Session Signaling OPCODE (tentatively 6).
 However, unlike standard DNS messages, the question section, answer section,